-Most of the J1 visas are subjected to 2 year home residency rule if not all.
-This requirement is a part of US law, in the immigration and nationality act section 212(e), therefore, this is also known as the 212(e) rule.
+Most J1 visas are subject to the 2-year rule if not all.
+This requirement is a part of U.S. law, specifically in the Immigration and Nationality Act, Section 212(e); therefore, it is also known as the 212(e) rule.

-According to this rule, once you finish working on a J1 visa you need to return back to your home country for two years before being eligible to apply for any other type of visa (ex.
-H1, L1, etc.).
-If you do not want to go back and want to continue your stay in the US you need to obtain a waiver from the Department of Homeland Security.
+According to the J1 visa 2-year rule, once you finish working on a J1 visa, you need to return to your home country for two years before being eligible to apply for any other type of visa (e.g., H1, L1, etc.).
+If you do not wish to return and want to continue your stay in the U.S., you need to obtain a waiver from the Department of Homeland Security.

-I was also subjected to 2 year home residency requirement and in order to continue my stay in the US, I obtained a J1 waiver.
-I wrote my whole journey about obtaining the J1 waiver, please check here.
+I, too, was subjected to the J1 visa 2-year rule, and to continue my stay in the U.S., I obtained a J1 waiver.
+I documented my entire journey in obtaining the J1 waiver; please check it out here.

-How do I know that I am subjected to the home residency rule?
+How do I know that I am subjected to the J1 visa 2-year home residency rules?

-Please check your DS 2019 (current or previous) to determine if you are subject to the 212(e) rule or you can also check your J1 visa stamp.
-The J1 visa stamp will say that "Bearer is subject to section 212(e), Two year home residency rule does apply".
-In my case, it was my J1 visa stamp.
+Check your DS-2019 (current or previous) to determine if you are subject to the 212(e) rule.
+Alternatively, you can also check your J1 visa stamp.
+The J1 visa stamp will state that 'Bearer is subject to Section 212(e), and the two-year home residency rule does apply.'
+In my case, it was indicated on my J1 visa stamp.

-Who is subjected to 2 years home residency rule?
+Who is subjected to the J1 visa 2-year home residency rules?

 International visitors are subjected to this rule if they fall under any of these criteria.